Origin of Fort Napoléon

 Fort Napoléon has wonderful collections of historical artifacts.
 You will be able to see multiple items related to the sea and fishing, wooden huts, local furniture and crafts such as the traditional hat called Salako.
 The famous battle of Les Saintes which occurred in 1782 is a major event in Les Saintes Archipelago history.

-If you want to have a guided tour of the Fort, it is possible.
-The welcoming and friendly native staff will be more than happy to help you find out more.
+If you want to have a guided tour of the Fort, it is totally possible.
+The welcoming and friendly local staff will be more than happy to help you find out more.

-Fort Napoléon overlooked the stunning Bay of Les Saintes reaching 114 metres high.
-From the fort, you will have an extraordinary view of Dominica, Marie-Galante Island, as well as Basse-Terre Island and Grande-Terre Island.
+Fort Napoléon overlooked the stunning Les Saintes Bay reaching 114 metres high.
+From the fort, you will also have an extraordinary view of Dominica, Marie-Galante Island, as well as Basse-Terre Island and Grande-Terre Island.

 *Succulent plants: A plant that has thick leaves or stems which store water.